All Episodes

 Dupre said, it was like the polar bear was coming by to say thank you for what we're doing.

-Was kind of symbolic.
+It was kind of symbolic.

 All right.

-What is this remind me of?
+What does this remind me of?

 And one of the cows fell through the ice.

-Somehow human beings were nearby, and they brought equipment and a hoist to extract this cow from the lake after having plunged through a hole in the ice.
+Somehow, human beings were nearby, and they brought equipment and a hoist to extract this cow from the lake after having plunged through a hole in the ice.

 A newspaper reporter was there watching.

-The newspaper reporter said other cows looked on with concern.
+The newspaper reporter said, other cows looked on with concern.

-Uh I'm sorry, other cows looked on with fear and hope.
+I'm sorry, other cows looked on with fear and hope.

 There's no bigger animal lover than I am.

-I I'm a softy when it comes, but I also know how stupid they are.
+I'm a softy when it comes, but I also know how stupid they are.

-They're they were looking on, they probably didn't even know it was another cow that had fallen.
+They probably didn't even know it was another cow that had fallen.

-They were just watching.
+They were just watching for crying out loud.

-Looking on with fear and hope.
+They're probably thinking of jumping in themselves, looking on with fear and hope.

 Now these two clowns are up at the North Pole after kayaking and canoeing up there and skiing up there to find evidence of global warming.